usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-1/In-Class Materials/2_Module 1 Facilitator Guide.md

 ---

-### 12. Discussion: Procurement Tradeoffs: Proprietary vs. Open-Source Software
+### 12. Discussion: Procurement tradeoffs: Proprietary vs. Open-Source Software

 Total time allocation: 5-10 min

-   ### Activity Instructions:
+   #### Activity instructions:

 * **Purpose**: To explore and understand the major tradeoffs between proprietary and open-source software.
 * **Expected Outcomes**: Learners will be able to identify and articulate key differences, advantages and disadvantages between proprietary and open-source software for procurement, and recognize critical factors for decision-making in real-world scenarios.
 * **Materials needed:**
   * Whiteboard & markers or digital sharing interface
 * **Instructions:**
   Introduce the activity (what is it and why) and include what they can expect as to sequence of events and timing.

   **Prompt**:
   What are the major tradeoffs between proprietary and open-source software from a procurement perspective?